mcdemarco/the-new-kitchen-cookbook/sweets/ponchiki.md

 ### Nuts

 * oil for frying
-* granulated (1/3--1/2 c.) or confectioner's sugar for dusting
+* granulated or confectioner's sugar for dusting

 ## Directions